openstack/devstack/doc/source/systemd.rst

   the one you want.
 - ``systemd`` - a python 3 only library, not what you want.
 - ``python-systemd`` - another library you don't want.
 Installing it on a system will break ansible's ability to run.
+The package has now been renamed to ``cysystemd``, which avoids the namespace collision.

 If we were using user units, the ``[Service]`` - ``Group=`` parameter